wptrainingteam/learn-wp-content/tutorials/common-apis-metadata.md

 To make this process a little easier, WordPress provides a Custom Fields meta box in the edit screen, which allows you to add metadata to a post, without having to write any code.
 This is one of th reasons metadata is also commonly called Custom Fields.

-As the name suggests, a meta box is an area that displays all of the metadata associated with a given data type.
-So the Custom Fields meta box at the bottom of the Post edit screen will show you all meta data for that post.
+As the name suggests, the Custom Fields meta box is an area that displays all of the metadata associated with a given data type.
+It is possible to [add custom meta boxes](https://developer.wordpress.org/plugins/metadata/custom-meta-boxes/) to the edit screen, but that is beyond the scope of this tutorial.

+### Enabling the Custom Fields meta box

 In the classic editor, you can enable the Custom Fields meta box by clicking on the Screen Options tab in the top right corner of the screen, and checking the Custom Fields checkbox.